A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Conclusion

+Current “all-task” benchmark do not include lymphoma subtyping, and TCGA offers only a single lymphoma subtype (DLBCL) with limited histological diversity.
+In contrast, our multicenter benchmark focuses specifically on lymphoma, covering four common subtypes and healthy controls to enable a focused evaluation of this clinically important but so far underrepresented disease.
 On in-distribution test sets, all five foundation models (H-optimus-1, H0-mini, Virchow2, UNI2, Titan) achieved comparable performance with balanced accuracies exceeding $80\%$, demonstrating that current pathology foundation models have reached a similar level of representation quality for lymphoma subtyping.
 Both attention-based (AB-MIL) and transformer-based (TransMIL) aggregators performed similarly, with AB-MIL being computationally more efficient.
 Our magnification study revealed that 40× resolution is sufficient for accurate classification, with no additional benefit from higher resolutions or cross-magnification aggregation strategies.
 Despite strong in-distribution performance, we observed substantial performance drops on out-of-distribution test sets (balanced accuracy around $60\%$), revealing significant generalization challenges.
 This degradation likely stems from scanner-specific color variations, site-specific staining protocols, and differences in patient populations across centers.
-The Augsburg cohort, where labels were derived automatically from IHC staining without pathologist confirmation, showed particularly poor performance, highlighting the critical importance of high-quality ground truth annotations for model development.
-Additionally, we did not assess computational requirements or inference times, which are crucial considerations for clinical deployment.
-In contrast to expensive and time-consuming IHC staining, flow cytometry, and molecular genetic tests, our approach demonstrates that inexpensive HE-stained WSIs can accurately determine common lymphoma subtypes when evaluated within the same clinical environment.
+In contrast to expensive and time-consuming IHC staining, flow cytometry, and molecular genetic tests, our approach demonstrates that HE-stained WSIs can accurately determine common lymphoma subtypes when evaluated within the same clinical environment.
 An AI-augmented pathology workflow could guide initial screening to prioritize cases requiring expert review, potentially reducing turnaround times and allowing more efficient use of specialized diagnostic tests.